Umm Jamil

 Arwā bint Ḥarb (أروى بنت حرب), better known as Umme Jamīl (أم جميل), was an aunt of the Islamic prophet Muhammad who is mentioned in the Quran.
 She was Abu Lahab's wife and Abu Sufyan's sister.
 Arwa is usually remembered for opposing Islam and Muhammad, and also for a poem.

-Family
+Life and family

 She was the daughter of Harb ibn Umayya, a chief of Mecca.
 She was a sister of Abu Sufyan and one of the leading women of the Quraysh.

 She married Abū Lahab, a paternal uncle of Muhammad.
 They had at least six children: Utbah, Utaybah, Muattab, Durrah (Fakhita), 'Uzzā and Khālida.
 It is not clear whether she was also the mother of Abu Lahab's son Durrah.

 Opposition to Muhammad

 Quran 111

 Umm Jamil supported her husband in his opposition to Muhammad's preaching.
 When Muhammad promised Paradise to the believers, Abu Lahab blew on his hands and said, "May you perish.
 I can see nothing in you of the things that Muhammad says."
 Muhammad therefore declared a revelation from God about them.

 Destroyed were the hands of Abu Lahab, and he lay utterly doomed.

 His wealth did not avail him nor his acquisitions.